TYPE rabbitmq_connections_opened_total counter # HELP rabbitmq_connections_opened_total Total number of connections opened rabbitmq_connections_opened_total 2 # TYPE rabbitmq_connections_closed_total counter # HELP rabbitmq_connections_closed_total Total number of connections closed or terminated ra

 # TYPE rabbitmq_connections_opened_total counter # HELP rabbitmq_connections_opened_total Total number of connections opened rabbitmq_connections_opened_total 2 # TYPE rabbitmq_connections_closed_total counter # HELP rabbitmq_connections_closed_total Total number of connections closed or terminated rabbitmq_connections_closed_total 11

-This way of scraping metrics will significantly improve performance.
 By default it doesn't return anything, but it's possible to specify required metric groups and virtual host filters in the GET-parameters.
-For example, scraping

 will only return requested metrics.